-Medically Necessary - Drugs, services, or supplies that are proper and needed for the diagnosis or treatment of your medical condition; are used for the diagnosis, direct care, and treatment of your medical condition; meet the standards of good medical practice in the local community; and are not mainly for your convenience or that of your doctor.
+Medically Necessary - Services, supplies, or drugs that are needed for the diagnosis or treatment of your medical condition and meet accepted standards of medical practice.

 Medicare - The Federal health insurance program for people 65 years of age or older, some people under age 65 with certain disabilities, and people with End-Stage Renal Disease (generally those with permanent kidney failure who need dialysis or a kidney transplant).
-People with Medicare can get their Medicare health coverage through Original Medicare or a Medicare Advantage plan.
+People with Medicare can get their Medicare health coverage through Original Medicare, a PACE plan or a Medicare Advantage Plan.